kririae/DoA-Estimation/README.md

 ### Cannot stop the GUI program

-This is a bug caused by  MATLAB.
-The `drawnow` function would randomly ignore the drawback produced by the button and continue running the working drawback without any hesitate.
-The only way to deal with it(up to now) is to press `Ctrl+C` to let MATLAB stop this.

 > When you have another callback while the current callback is still working, there just exists several functions which can interrupt the current callback, like `drawnow`.
 It says it **should** "updates figures and processes any pending callbacks", which was exactly what I need. **But** what I find out was it didn't work every time.

+The only way to deal with it currently is to press `Ctrl+C` in the interactive command line(where there's output of angle information), if the application is running independently, kill the process with task manager.
+That's because `drawnow` function ignore the information produced by the button and continue running.

 ## Contributors